Josh Allen Player Prop Bets for NFL Week 11 | Buffalo vs. Indianapolis 11/21/2021

 Matchup vs. Indianapolis

-- Allen's 162 passing yards per game in two matchups against the Colts are 123.5 less than yards than his over/under in Sunday's game.
+- Allen averaged 162 passing yards per game in two matchups against the Colts, 123.5 yards fewer than his over/under for Sunday.

-- Allen threw multiple touchdown passes one time over those outings against the Colts, and it was his only game with a TD pass against them.
+- Allen had one multiple-TD outing over those matchups against the Colts.

-- The Colts have the NFL's 18th-ranked pass defense this season, yielding 263.3 yards per game through the air.
+- The 263.3 passing yards the Colts give up per game makes them the NFL's 18th-ranked pass defense this season.

-- The Colts' defense is 32nd in the NFL, allowing 2.3 passing touchdowns per game.
+- The Colts have conceded 23 passing TDs this season (2.3 per game), ranking them 32nd among NFL defenses.

 Recent Performances

-- In last week's outing against the Jets, Allen had 366 yards while completing 75.0% of his passes, while throwing two touchdowns with one interception.
+- Last week against the Jets, Allen went 21-for-28 (75.0 percent) for 366 yards, while throwing two touchdowns and one interception.

-- Allen has racked up 879 passing yards (293.0 per game) and has a 69.2% completion percentage (81-for-117) over his last three appearances, tossing four touchdowns and three interceptions.
+- Allen has thrown for 879 yards (293.0 ypg), completing 69.2% of his passes and collecting four touchdown passes and three interceptions over his last three games.

-- He's added 108 rushing yards on 15 carries and one rushing touchdown, averaging 36.0 yards per game.
+- He's also rushed 15 times for 108 yards and one touchdown, averaging 36.0 yards per game.

 Allen's Buffalo Teammates